 Assign Fire Marshals

 Fire Marshals or Fire Wardens assist the responsible person in fire prevention and emergency procedure planning.
 Fire Marshals are also in charge of helping people evacuate safely in an emergency.
 All employees should know who their Fire Wardens are.
+If your business does not have one, we offer comprehensive and convenient Online Fire Marshal Training.
+It is a short 1-2 hour course to help individuals get certified.

 Ensure that employees receive fire safety training